-Paperwork must be submitted to the Grad Administrator to ensure accurate records.
-The M.Sc. fillable report form(s) for supervisory meetings is found on the FORMS page of the department website.
+Paperwork must be submitted to the Graduate Academic Program Assistant to ensure accurate records.
+The M.Sc. fillable report form(s) (Appendix B) for supervisory meetings is found on the FORMS page of the department website.
 For Ph.D. students, the report form is now done online.
-For you to receive the form, Carol Robinson, our Graduate Administrative Program Assistant will need to initiate the process.
-This is not something that can be done an hour ahead of your meeting, so please make sure you contact her well in advance of your meeting date/time.
+A sample of what a completed report looks like can be found in Appendix C. For you to receive the online form, our Academic Program Assistant - Graduate Studies will need to initiate the process.
+This is not something that can be done an hour ahead of your meeting, so please make sure you contact the Academic Program Assistant - Graduate Studies at least two weeks in advance of your meeting date/time.
 For both the M.Sc. and Ph.D.
 Programs, failure to hold AT LEAST one supervisory committee meeting per grad student every academic year, will result in the supervisor bearing the responsibility for the typical SGS annual portion of funding for that student.